bioc/conclus/README.md

 - Write tsne methods for scRNAseq class with methods:
     * getTSNEresults
     * generateTSNECoordinates
-- Write accessorts for Tsne class.
+- Write accessors for Tsne class.

 ### 04/03/2020